3 Ways I Navigated My Anxiety And Depression

 1. I tried yoga.

-One of the first things I did was shed the identity of victim in exchange of becoming a yogi.
 I had wrestled with the idea of trying yoga for about a year before I actually decided to do it.
-I consulted with my best friend Google and discovered that yoga helps with anxiety, depression, migraines, self-esteem and stress.
+I consulted with my best friend Google and discovered that yoga can help with anxiety, depression, migraines, self-esteem and stress.
 It also improves strength, range of motion, and posture.
 All of which I desperately needed.

 My first yoga experience was via a YouTube video by Tara Stiles (one of my biggest yoga influences to date).
 I didn’t have a yoga mat so I followed her free-flowing style in my living room on the carpet.
 I was surprised how amazing I felt after a 7-minute video.
 From that point on, I was hooked!
 For the next six months I was practicing along with Tara’s videos about three to four times per week.

 Now, not only do I practice two times per week at Charm City Yoga in my hometown of Baltimore, Maryland, but I also practice privately.